EminUnsal/Hands-on/aws/10_11_2022_Route_53_2/README_53-2.2.md

 Routing: "Simple"
 ```

-### STEP 3: Creating in A record with "wwww" in Private Hosted Zone
+### STEP 3: Creating in A record with "www" in Private Hosted Zone

 - Go  to "PRIVATE" Hosted Zone
 - Create A record in "PRIVATE" Hosted Zone